RalstonFonseca/Getting-and-Cleaning-Data-Project/CodeBook.md

 This CodeBook describes the data and variables in 2 data files and Transformations:

-I) The initial tidy data file - tidy_data1.csv.
+I) The initial tidy data file - tidy_data1.txt.
-II) The tidy data set tidy_data2.csv which is derived from tidy_data1.csv with the average of each variable for each activity and each subject.
+II) The tidy data set tidy_data2.txt which is derived from tidy_data1.txt with the average of each variable for each activity and each subject.
 III) Transformations

-### I) tidy_data1.csv
+### I) tidy_data1.txt

-The tidy_data1.csv data file is a text file, containing comma-separated values.
+The tidy_data1.txt data file is a text file, containing space-separated values.

 **Rows:**
 Totally there are _10,300_ rows in the file